How to Handle Your Bitcoin and Crypto Losses for Tax Purposes

 The IRS Form 8949

 To get more detailed on how to report this crypto on your taxes, you would need to report each trade that you made on the IRS form 8949, Sales and Dispositions of other Capital Assets.
 For every trade that you made during the year, you list the amount of crypto traded, the price traded at, the date traded, the cost basis for the trade, and the capital gain or loss that occurred.
-Continue to list every trade from the year on this form and total up the net losses at the bottom--they should be equal to $2,000.
+Continue to list every trade from the year on this form and total up the net losses at the bottom.

 What if I made a ton of trades during the year?